TheGinAI/The_Gin/report.md

 to arrive at a working solution with less time spent waiting for the code to compile and more time actually analyzing the code and results.
 Another benefit is that for projects that build upon very complex concepts like machine learning, but do not necessarily need that much code because it is covered by libraries like TensorFlow, a easy to read high-level scripting language like Python allows to focus on the main problem at hand instead of various complicated syntax and programming structures.
+Python also has tools like matplotlib that make data visualization easy to add, and another tool called NumPy that allow leveraging the speed of C for processing intensive tasks which will help us get more training done in less time.

 #### Object Oriented Programming
 In order to effectively train a machine learning network, it is crucial to run as much data in parallel as possible.
 OOP helps make this easier